aleksanderjessitm/dev-blog-starter/README.md

 Welcome to a starter blog for developers.
 I included all basics to make sure you are ready to post in no time.

 ## Config
-Be sure to check out [`config.ts`](./config.ts) to customize the look of the website, and provide some basic info.
+Be sure to check out [`config.js`](./config.js) to customize the look of the website, and provide some basic info.
 Simply edit the values you want.

+Prior to running any npm script, the code over at [`generateStyles.js`](./generateStyles.js) will run, generating the scss variables.

+scss is a superset of css.
+Any valid css will be valid scss.

+## Styling
+The main styles are over at [`styles.scss`](./src/styles/styles.scss)

 ## Deployment
 To deploy the site, follow the guide at [https://www.netlify.com/blog/2016/09/29/a-step-by-step-guide-deploying-on-netlify/](https://www.netlify.com/blog/2016/09/29/a-step-by-step-guide-deploying-on-netlify/)